St. Lawrence Island: Prehistory

-St. Lawrence Island was first occupied around 2,000 to 2,500 years ago by coastal people characterized by artifacts decorated in the Okvik (oogfik) style.
-Archaeological sites on the Punuk Islands, off the eastern end of St. Lawrence Island, at Kukulik, near Savoonga and on the hill slopes above Gambell have evidence of the Okvik occupation.
-The Okvik decorative style is zoomorphic and elaborate, executed in a sometimes crude engraving technique, with greater variation than the Old Bering Sea and Punuk styles.
+In St. Lawrence Island, earliest evidence of habitation dates from 2,000 to 2,500 years ago.
+Artifacts resemble the Okvik (oogfik) style.
+Archaeological sites on the Punuk Islands, off the eastern end of St. Lawrence Island, at Kukulik, near Savoonga and on hill slopes above Gambell, all indicate evidence of Okvik habitation.
+Okvik decorative style is zoomorphic and elaborate, sometimes incorporating crude engraving, with greater variation than the Old Bering Sea and Punuk styles.

-The Okvik occupation is influenced by and may have been coincident with the Old Bering Sea occupation of 2000 years ago to around 700 years ago, characterized by the simpler and more homogeneous Punuk style.
+Okvik habitation, influenced by Old Bering Sea habitation of 2000 to 700 years ago, is characterized by the simpler and more homogeneous Punuk style.
 Stone artifacts changed from chipped stone to ground slate; carved ivory harpoon heads are smaller and simpler in design.

-Prehistoric and early historic occupations of St. Lawrence Island were never permanent, with periods of abandonment and reoccupation depending on resource availability and changes in weather patterns.
-Famine was common, as evidenced by Harris lines and enamel hypoplasia in human skeletons.
-Travel to and from the mainland was common during calm weather, so the island was used as a hunting base, and occupation sites were re-used periodically rather than permanently occupied.
+Prehistoric and early historic settlements of St. Lawrence Island were temporary.
+Periods of abandonment and reoccupation depended on resources along with favorable climate.
+Famine occurred, shown by Harris lines and enamel hypoplasia in human skeletons.
+With travel to and from the mainland during calm weather, the island was used as a hunting base.
+Sites were re-used occasionally rather than permanently.

 Major archaeology sites at Gambell and Savoonga (Kukulik) were excavated by Otto Geist and Ivar Skarland of the University of Alaska Fairbanks.
 Collections from these excavations are curated at the University of Alaska Museum on the UAF campus.